Ford - A Huge 'Special Item' Has Been Overlooked

 My quick-and-dirty analysis of Ford media coverage at the time leads me to believe that it's #1.
 There was loads of coverage about Ford's loss and not so much about Ford's future guidance, which was essentially unchanged from what they stated earlier in 2016.

-Assuming Ford announces the 2017 Remeasurement before releasing their earnings (as they did for 2016); one may be able to use that information to predict the market's reaction to the earnings release.
+Assuming Ford announces the 2017 Remeasurement before releasing its earnings (as it did for 2016); one may be able to use that information to predict the market's reaction to the earnings release.
 For example, if Ford says the Remeasurement will be a $3B loss for 2017 and the market does not react much to that news (as happened for 2016), you may be able to sell (or go short) before the earnings release in anticipation of the market's negative reaction.
-Conversely, if they state the Remeasurement will be a $3B gain - it may be a good opportunity to buy.
+Conversely, if it states the Remeasurement will be a $3B gain - it may be a good opportunity to buy.

 If you think the market will be wise to this (and you're feeling risky), you could always try to predict what the Remeasurement will be and make your move before the announcement.
-I'm not sure how you would do this accurately, but at a macro level, if rates increase, in theory, that would be a good thing and the loss would be less or even result in a gain.
+I'm not sure how you would do this accurately, but at a macro level, if rates increase, in theory, that would be a good thing, and the loss would be less or even result in a gain.
 Rates did increase this year, but it's impossible to say for sure how this will affect Ford and its pension situation.

 Bottom line

 The Remeasurement can have a huge impact on Ford's Net Income (including Special Items).
 It seems that the market did not take this fully into account before the 2016 earnings release.
-It may be possible to use the Remeasurement announcement to make a calculated short term trade before the Q4/YE 2017 earnings release.
+It may be possible to use the Remeasurement announcement to make a calculated short-term trade before the Q4/YE 2017 earnings release.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.